The Benefits of Sustainable Plastics

-Utilizing plastics made with reclaimed, recycled, or renewable feedstocks, can create cost competitive, high quality products with a reduced environmental footprint.
+Utilizing plastics made with reclaimed, recycled, or renewable feedstocks, can create cost-competitive, high-quality products with a reduced environmental footprint.
 Renewable and reclaimed materials can be used to enhance the aesthetics of plastics, providing a more natural look and feel that can improve product differentiation.
-These materials can also be used to improve performance, adding strength and increasing durability of plastic parts, while lowering manufacturing costs.
+These materials can also be used to improve performance, adding strength and increasing the durability of plastic parts, while lowering manufacturing costs.

 These materials can significantly increase the sustainability of your product.
 Reducing the amount of non-renewable feedstocks used in plastics can lighten the environmental footprint of your product.
 Biocomposites made from agricultural byproducts can increase crop values for farmers and support rural communities without competing with food sources.
 Manufacturers can reduce landfill waste and create valuable new markets for industrial byproducts, like wood fibers and reclaimed and recycled plastic.
 Compostable plastics can encourage consumers to further reduce landfill waste by returning materials back to nature rather than merely throwing them away.

 Take an electric car, for example.
-Sure, electric cars produce less carbon emissions than gas powered cars.
-But, in the grand scheme of reducing carbon emissions, higher fuel efficiency standards for gas-powered autos have a far greater positive environmental impact because the vast majority of consumers chose to drive gas powered cars.
+Sure, electric cars produce fewer carbon emissions than gas-powered cars.
+But, in the grand scheme of reducing carbon emissions, higher fuel efficiency standards for gas-powered autos have a far greater positive environmental impact because the vast majority of consumers chose to drive gas-powered cars.

 Bioplastics and biocomposites help OEMs create innovative products that maintain quality at an affordable price, and make consumers feel good about the sustainable products they’re buying.
 This can be the simplest way to lighten the environmental footprint of products.
 These materials can reduce the amount of non-renewable feedstocks while increasing the physical and aesthetic attributes of a product.